daler3/02456-Project---Background-Audio-Classification/README.md

 - extract_features.py: script used for extracting the features from the audio clips

+##### Supplementary files:
 - boxplot.py:
 - load_plot_cm.py:
 - plot_specgrams.py:

 - draw_convnet.py: script used for drawing the cnn architecture

+## Python Notebook:
+The repository contains also a Python notebook that can be seen at the following link: xxx The notebook explains the pipeline according to which this project was done and the obtained results, along with some code snippets.